Permafrost/Tundra/SERVICES.md

 #### Inputs:

-* `$content` is a string, byte array, input stream, `IData` document, or [org.w3c.dom.Node] object containing data to be delivered to the `$destination` [URI].

-  If `$content` is provided as an `IData` document, it will be serialized using an emitter determined in order of precedence by `$schema` and `$content.type`.
-If `$schema` is specified, the type of reference determines the emitter to use: a document reference will use the [XML] emitter, a flat file schema reference will use the Flat File emitter.
-If `$schema` is not specified, `$content.type` is used to determine the most appropriate emitter for the MIME media type in question.
-If neither `$schema`, nor `$content.type` are specified,
-  `$content` is serialized as [XML] by default.
-* `$content.type` is an optional MIME media type that describes the format of the given content.
-* `$namespace` is an optional list of namespace prefixes and the URIs they map to, used when emitting and `IData` document as [XML] content with elements in one or more namespaces.
-* `$schema` is an optional fully-qualified name of the document reference or flat file schema used to serialize `$content` when provided as an `IData` document.
-* `$encoding` is an optional character set to use when `$content` is provided as a string or `IData` document which is used to encode the text data for delivery.
-Defaults to [UTF-8].
 * `$destination` is a [URI] identifying the location where the given `$content` should be delivered.
 If not specified, no delivery will be attempted.
 Supports the following delivery protocols / [URI]